 So, Who Should Actually Pay?

 In all honesty, it really depends on the dynamic of the two people dating.
 The best advice is to make sure you’re establishing a relationship as equals.
 Splitting the bill whenever possible will definitely help you out in this sitch – and honestly, in this day and age, why shouldn’t two people split a bill?

-If you don’t get the opportunity to split the bill, make sure to shout the next date, or a few drinks after perhaps?
+If you don’t get the opportunity to split it, make sure to shout the next date, or a few drinks after perhaps?
 Or at the very least, say thank you.
-It’s also important to mention here that just because someone pays for your date, it doesn’t mean that you ‘owe’ them physically.
+It’s also important to mention here though that just because someone pays for your date, it doesn’t mean that you ‘owe’ them physically.
 Be wary of men or women who try to manipulate these situations to make you feel like you’re indebted for accepting a kind gesture.
 These are the kind of people you’re best to avoid.

 Why Balance Is So Important